wrr/drop/README.md

 # Drop - productivity-focused sandboxing for Linux

-Drop allows you to easily create sandboxed environments that isolate executed programs and LLM agents while preserving as many aspects of your work environment as possible.
+Drop allows you to easily create sandboxed environments that isolate programs and LLM agents while preserving as many aspects of your work environment as possible.
 Drop uses your existing distribution, so all the programs you've installed are available in the sandbox.
 Your username is preserved, and selected configuration